Skip to content

 Install

-npm install @ilha/store
+npm i @ilha/store

 ilha is an optional peer dependency.
 Install both so bind:* directives and signal tracking work in templates.